 (Hernia, Groin—Child; Hernia, Inguinal—Child; Inguinal Hernia—Child)

-Groin hernias are more common in boys than girls.
-It is also more common in babies that are born early.
+Groin hernias are more common in boys.
+They are also more common in babies that are born very early.

 A strangulated hernia needs emergency care.

-You will be asked about your child’s symptoms and health history.
-A physical exam will also be done.
-The doctor will be able to feel your child’s hernia.
+The doctor will ask about your child’s symptoms and health history.
+A physical exam will be done.
+This is often enough to make the diagnosis.

 Healthy Children—American Academy of Pediatrics